Matt-Eva/material-ui-demo/README.md

 On extra-small screens, the `<h2>` and `<h3>` elements will both occupy the first row in the grid - the `<h1>` will start to occupy the second row in the Grid.
 If you were to use Grid yourself, you'd likely want to set column sizing for each different breakpoint.

 Read up more on MUI Grid <a href="https://mui.com/material-ui/react-grid/">here</a>.

+I prefer to simply use CSS grid and Flexbox for handling layouts, as I find it provides more flexiblity and agency, but if you like MUI's approach to styling, it's worth checking it out.

 #### Modals